TwelveYO21/TrueTooltips/description.txt

 - Improves the vanilla price tooltip line to always be visible, have individual colors for different coins and be less redundant.

-- Improves the vanilla speed tooltip line to show attacks per second instead of, e.g., "Fast speed".
+- Improves the vanilla speed tooltip line to show uses per second instead of, e.g., "Fast speed".

 - Improves the vanilla knockback tooltip line to show a numeric value instead of, e.g., "Strong knockback", and shows the combined knockback of the weapon and its ammo if "Better Knockback" is on.